jponge/izpack-full-svn-history-copy/izpack-maven/trunk/sandbox/izpack-maven/readme.txt

 To work  with Eclipse

+1. run

+   * Run mvn install -Pconfigure-workspace -N

-1. run 'mvn eclipse:create-workspace -Pconfigure-workspace -N'
+   * mvn eclipse:create-workspace -Pconfigure-workspace -N

+   Must be in this order,and run only once to setup eclipse workspace

-2. run mvn eclipse:eclipse
+2. run 'mvn eclipse:eclipse'

+   Run once only until there is depdenency changes

 3. Start eclipse and point it to this directory as it workspace